 The excess cortisol can also block aromatase activity, impairing the conversion of testosterone to estradiol within the ovaries.
 This worsens imbalances, resulting in higher testosterone levels and insufficient estradiol.
 When there is inadequate conversion of estradiol, the brain reacts by producing more LH, which keeps the cycle going.

-Top 8 Natural Remedies for PCOS That Actually Work
+Top 8 Natural Remedies for PCOS/PMOS That Actually Work

-Here are the top 8 natural remedies for PCOS:
+Here are the top 8 natural remedies for PCOS/PMOS:

 1. Diet and Nutrition